Hitchcock Nature Center

 - The park speed limit is 15 MPH.

-- Some roads throughout the park are one lane.
+- Some roads are one lane.
 You may occasionally need to make room or wait for drivers who are entering or leaving the area.

-- ADA parking stalls are available near the Loess Hills Lodge.
+- The park's main paved parking lot with three ADA parking stalls is available just east of the Loess Hills Lodge.

 We love providing an area for you and your pup to enjoy the outdoors!
 With that, please make sure you and your pet respect park property and other visitors’ experience.